 Disneyland Mint Julep Copycat

-Add sugar and water to a large sauce pan.
+- Add sugar and water to a large sauce pan.
 Bring the mix to a boil, stirring occasionally.

-Cool for 5 minutes, then pour mixture into a large pitcher.
+- Cool for 5 minutes, then pour mixture into a large pitcher.

-Add the creme de menthe syrup, and frozen lemonade and limeade concentrates.
+- Add the creme de menthe syrup, and frozen lemonade and limeade concentrates.
 Add a little green food coloring and stir to mix.

-Pour over a glass with some ice and garnish with lemon wedges, mint sprigs, and cherries.
+- Refrigerate until completely cooled.
+Serve in a glass with some ice and garnish with lemon wedges, mint sprigs, and cherries.